sabi-31/My_Perfect_Arch-linux/README.md

 <br>

 ```
-cryptsetup luksDump /dev/sdaX | grep Flags
+cryptsetup luksDump ${DISK}2 | grep Flags
 ```

-> I will be relying on systemd-boot to automatically recognize and decrypt the root partition.
+> I will be relying on systemd-boot to automatically recognize and try to decrypt the root partition.
 If you decide to use grub, you have to so some more setup in the crypttab file.

 <br>

 ### 6. Format your Partitions

-Now I will format the efi partition as a Fat32 and the root partition as BTRFS filesystem.
+Now I will format the efi partition as  Fat32 and the Root partition as BTRFS filesystem.

 ```
 mkfs.vfat -F32 -n ESP ${DISK}1